Is There a Dimmer Outlook Ahead for Newmont Corporation (NEM)?

 Barclays gave a rating of “Equal Weight” to NEM, setting the target price at $58 in the report published on April 16th of the previous year.

-Volatility was left at 2.05%, however, over the last 30 days, the volatility rate increased by 1.56%, as shares surge +1.76% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +12.60% upper at present.
+Volatility was left at 1.75%, however, over the last 30 days, the volatility rate increased by 1.89%, as shares sank -7.97% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +9.00% upper at present.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at NEM starting from Atkinson Robert D, who sale 2,024 shares at the price of $73.60 back on Jun 01.
-After this action, Atkinson Robert D now owns 90,564 shares of Newmont Corporation, valued at $148,966 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at NEM starting from Gottesfeld Stephen P, who sale 4,000 shares at the price of $70.02 back on Jun 09.
+After this action, Gottesfeld Stephen P now owns 105,140 shares of Newmont Corporation, valued at $280,080 using the latest closing price.

-Palmer Thomas Ronald, the President & CEO of Newmont Corporation, sale 5,150 shares at $73.60 during a trade that took place back on Jun 01, which means that Palmer Thomas Ronald is holding 271,525 shares at $379,040 based on the most recent closing price.
+Atkinson Robert D, the EVP & COO of Newmont Corporation, sale 2,024 shares at $73.60 during a trade that took place back on Jun 01, which means that Atkinson Robert D is holding 90,564 shares at $148,966 based on the most recent closing price.

 Stock Fundamentals for NEM